Falmouth-Games-Academy/comp140-gam160-game/README.md

 ### Controller
 * Sphere shaped controller (almost "crystalball"-like) where the player simply has to rotate the ball to move around in the game, which is something that also fits the game's overall theme.

-#### Things to work on:
-- The general theme of the game.
-Something other than "Tron" would benefit this game to avoid unoriginality.
-- An appropriate controller style that fits this type of game.

 ![Concept](https://github.com/Klumz/comp140-gam160-game/blob/master/Concept.png)